BetweenWalls/PD2-Singleplayer/Diablo II/ProjectD2/data/global/excel/mods/s5 easy as in LoD mod by MAOMAC/_INFO.md

 monster and minion crit chance reduced from 5% to 0% (no crit)
 	(Also removed that chance from our minions for consistency, they still deal WAY more dmg because of monster HP nerf)

-you can leech from all monsters (ratio 100% in norm, 1/2 in NM, 1/3 in hell - so if you have 3%LL you leech 1% in hell)
+you can leech from all monsters
 	(crushing blow is basically "removed" {it stops working vs bosses when they are below 65% HP}
 	attacks need to be rewarded SOMEHOW for the AR req, so i decided to make phys attack builds "leech tanks", i think it's a fair buff for crushing blow and life tap "removal" in PD2